-In addition to investigations training, IICI undertakes specific projects on request and also contributes to international policy in the area of international investigations.
+In addition to investigations training and mentoring, IICI undertakes specific projects on request and also contributes to the development, clarification and strengthening of international investigations standards and best practices.

 2016-18 IICI, REDRESS & JRR project: documentation of conflict-related sexual and gender-based violence

 In partnership with REDRESS and Justice Rapid Response, IICI was the overall coordinator for a training and mentoring project supported by the UK Foreign & Commonwealth Office.
 Aimed mainly at enhancing the capacity of civil society to document conflict-related SGBV, the project focused on four countries including Burma, Iraq and Uganda.
 The project concluded in March 2018; capacity-building projects stemming from this project are being pursued.
 See the publications page for project publications: (a) training materials accompanying the second (March 2017) edition of the FCO’s International Protocol on the Documentation and Investigation of Sexual Violence in Conflict (IP2); (b) English and translated Iraq-, Burma- and Sri Lanka-specific supplements (ie, guidelines for practitioners) to IP2; and (c) the Tamil translation of IP2.

 IICI Guidelines for Investigating Conflict-Related Sexual and Gender-Based Violence against Men and Boys

 IICI, after consultation with a group of experts, has developed guidelines for investigating conflict-related sexual and gender-based violence against men and boys.
 They were developed in order to help plug an important gap.
 Responding to the international community’s growing awareness and understanding of conflict-related SGBV against men and boys, and building on IICI’s SGBV-investigation expertise, the guidelines were published in early 2017.